itsdfish/RetirementPlanners.jl/docs/src/advanced_example.md

 - `duration`: the number of years to simulate
 - `start_amount`: the amount of money in investments at the beginning of the simulation

-In this example, we will use the same timing paramers used in the basic example: we will assume you start saving for retirement at age 25 with a modest initial amount of `$`10,000.
+In this example, we will use the same timing paramers used in the basic example: we will assume you start saving for retirement at age 25 with a modest initial amount of `$10,000`.
 The simulation will update on a monthy basis and continue for 55 years until you reach age 80.

 ### Withdraw

 The `withdraw` function below extends the `variable_withdraw` function from the [intermediate example](intermediate_example.md) by allowing us to specify the amount and timing of a one-time large expense.
 The keyword arguments for `custom_withdraw` are defined as follows:

-        t;
 - `start_age`: the age in years at which regular monthly withdraws begin
 - `age_at_expense`: the age in years at which the one-time expense occurs
 - `expense`: the amount of the expense in dollars